 Q: How would a pill move over-the-counter?

 A: For a pill to go over the counter in the United States, a drug company will have to submit an application to the US Food and Drug Administration (FDA).
 It will probably take 3-4 years from the time a drug company begins an application process until a successful pill is available on the shelf.
-At this time no company has submitted an application.

 Q: What do medical professionals think about over-the-counter birth control?